How Divorce Mediation Can Save you Money!

 Importantly, the cost of litigating your divorce instead of resolving it through mediation can be financially devastating.
 The average litigated divorce in New Jersey costs approximately $10,000 to $20,000 and takes between 12 and 24 months.
 If your case does not settle, a Trial can cost $25,000 to $50,000 or more.
 No one knows your life like you do.
 I stress that you do not want a judge, who is a stranger to your life, to make decisions about how to resolve your divorce.
 By going to mediation, you and your spouse have all the power to reach an agreement that you think is fair and reasonable under the circumstances.
 Also, remember that divorce in the court system is public.
 Anybody can sit in court and hear about your life.
 Divorce mediation is confidential, private and conducted behind closed doors.

-If you want to start the divorce mediation process, give us a call at 732-529-6937.
+If you want to start the divorce mediation process, give us a call at 732-529-6937 or with one of our attorneys.
 If you and your spouse are headed for divorce, do not spend all your money on a litigated divorce.
 Let us help you reach an agreement quickly and inexpensively.
-To learn more about mediation, visit our practice area page.
+To learn more about mediation, visit our .